aws-amplify/docs/cli/triggers.md

 This trigger template allows you to define an email message with a link to a static S3 bucket that you control, where the user's account will be confirmed and they can then be redirected to a URL of your choice (presumably your application).
 The URL will automatically contain the username as a query string parameters.

 Please note that this trigger template will create an S3 resource.
+The files that populate the static site are available for edit in `amplify/backend/auth/<your-resource-name>CustomMessage/assets`.
+They consist of:

+* index.html
+* spinner.js (controls the spinner that appears on the page while users are awaiting confirmation)
+* style.css
+* verify.js (the script which performs the verification request)

 The following is an example of how to configure the aws-amplify-react authenticator so that it displays a message telling the user to check their email, instead of showing the default 'ConfirmSignUp' component.